kevinwu15/3005finalProject/README.md

 I reused small portions of my code from my 3005A3Q1, since it's the same database connection process (Github link: https://github.com/kevinwu15/3005a3p1)

 Report: Submitted within Brightspace

+To view the Relational Schema from 2.2, please import the VPD file onto Visual Paradigm Online to view the source diagram, since Visual Paradigm Online exports it in poor formatting when converting to PDF.